-If you’re a new mom or are planning to have children of your own, you’ve probably heard all about the wonders of breastfeeding from your friends, family, even medical providers.
-It’s supposed to be an incredible bonding experience for you and your newborn, yet some women struggle to make a connection.
-They might experience pain or discomfort, or problems getting their baby to latch on.
-If this happens to you, understand there are several ways to make breastfeeding work for you as an individual.
+If you’re a new mom or are planning to have children, you’ve probably heard several different breastfeeding newborn tips.
+They probably came from your friends, family, and even medical providers.
+Breastfeeding strongly bonds you and your newborn together.
+However, some women struggle to make a connection.
+They might experience pain, discomfort, or problems getting their baby to latch on.
+If this happens to you, understand several breastfeeding tips and tricks exist to make it easier.

-There are many benefits to breastfeeding your baby.
-Breast milk is rich in antibodies that strengthen your baby’s immune system and help ward off bacteria, viruses, illnesses, and allergies.
-Not only is breastfeeding great for your baby’s health, but it can help you slim down following childbirth, and strengthens the bond between you and your precious newborn.
+Breastfeeding has many benefits for both you and your baby.
+Rich in antibodies, breast milk strengthens your baby’s immune system.
+Furthermore, a strong immune system helps ward off bacteria, viruses, illnesses, and allergies.
+Not only is breastfeeding great for your baby’s health, but it can also help you slim down following childbirth.

 Don’t give up.
 Women’s Care Florida has a guide to breastfeeding for new moms.
-In addition, here are some breastfeeding tips that can help you find relief when you’re attempting to nourish and bond with your child.
+In addition, here are some breastfeeding tips for new moms that can help you find relief when you’re attempting to nourish and bond with your child.

 Take breastfeeding classes

 Many hospitals and birthing clinics offer breastfeeding classes that teach and coach new moms on how to breastfeed successfully.
-Learn about different breastfeeding positions so you can identify the most comfortable position that works for you, as well as the ins and outs of different types of breast pumps.
+Learn about different breastfeeding positions so you can identify the most comfortable position that works for you.
+Classes also teach you the ins and outs of different types of breast pumps.
 Knowing all about breastfeeding can help you feel more confident and in control during the act.
 Plus, you can bond with other new moms who share some of your frustrations about breastfeeding.

 Consult with a lactation specialist